Planning a trip to Maui with kids and starting to think about your Maui packing list? Keep scrolling for the best packing list for Maui you’ll find!

 Another tip is to wear your heaviest shoes.
 For us, that’s usually athletic shoes that we take to go hiking on Maui.
 It saves space in your suitcase.

-Avoid wearing flip flops or open toed shoes because you never know if a piece of luggage is going to fall on your foot while traveling.
+Avoid wearing flip flops or open-toed shoes because you never know if a piece of luggage is going to fall on your foot while traveling.
 And, flip flops have been known to break.

 What to Pack in Your Hawaii Carry On Bag

-Now that you know what to wear, let’s talk about what to add to your Hawaii packing list for your carry on.
+Now that you know what to wear, let’s talk about what to add to your Hawaii packing list for your carry-on.

 Definitely bring the right activities to keep your kids busy.
-That will vary a lot family to family.
+That will vary a lot from family to family.
 I just saw these Hawaii Kids’ Adventure Journals that would be awesome for kids to work on during the flight.
 Check out the latest prices and more details.

 There are a few things to pack to Hawaii that can make the flight to Hawaii more comfortable.